Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/cold_case_analyzer_agent/streamlit/README.md

 # CoLD Case Analyzer in Streamlit

+The CoLD Case Analyzer is a Streamlit-based web application that processes court decisions for private international law (PIL) content extraction and analysis.
+The system implements an eight-phase workflow where users input judicial decisions through PDF upload, text entry, or pre-loaded examples, and the application applies AI models to extract and categorize PIL-relevant information.
+The tool requires initial jurisdiction classification (Civil Law, Common Law, or Indian legal systems) which determines which prompt templates are applied during subsequent processing phases.

+The application processes cases through sequential steps: jurisdiction detection, choice of law section identification, theme classification against a predefined taxonomy, and a five-component legal analysis covering abstracts, factual background, applicable provisions, legal issues, and court reasoning.
+Each phase generates AI output that requires user validation through numerical scoring (0-100) and manual editing before progression to the next step.
+The system maintains session state throughout the workflow and stores completed analyses in a database with user identification, model information, and timestamped interaction history.

+The codebase separates concerns across modular components handling authentication, input processing, database operations, and analysis phases, with jurisdiction-specific prompt engineering implemented through separate template sets for different legal systems.
+Users can access different AI models based on authentication status, with guest access limited to basic models and authenticated users having access to advanced options.
+The application outputs structured English-language analysis regardless of input language and integrates with the broader CoLD project database for case storage.
+The tool serves as a systematic processing interface for legal professionals working with international private law cases, though it requires manual oversight and validation at each analytical step.

 ## Structure

 `App.py` is a minimal orchestration script that handles: page config, authentication initialization, model selection, CSS/sidebar loading, and main workflow rendering.